pingcap/docs/br/backup-and-restore-faq.md

 Error message in the log: `log - ["backup occur kv error"][error="{\"KvError\":{\"locked\":`

 If a key is locked during the backup process, BR tries to resolve the lock.
-A small number of these errors do not affect the correctness of the backup.
+If this error occurs only occasionally, the correctness of the backup is not affected.

 ## What should I do if a backup operation fails?